mjcumming/wiim/development/DOCKER_NETWORKING.md

-# Docker Networking for łiiM Integration Development
+# Docker Networking for WiiM Integration Development

 ## Overview

-The łiiM integration uses UPnP for real-time event notifications from devices.
+The WiiM integration uses UPnP (following the Samsung/DLNA pattern with `async_upnp_client`) for real-time event notifications from devices.
 This requires specific Docker networking configuration for proper operation.

 ## The UPnP Networking Requirement